 - Rubber cement glue

-- Plastic Basin (such as a Rubbermaid storage container - should be fairly shallow and wide)
+- Large plastic basin (such as a food storage container - should be fairly shallow and wide)

 What You Do:

-- Tell your child that he will be creating a mini-waterfall outside today.
+- Tell your child that he will be creating a mini waterfall outside today.
 Have him search out recycled items and natural elements (like rocks, sticks, pine cones, etc.).
-Allow him to start planning his design by first using pencil and paper.
+Before he starts building, encourage him to plan his design using pencil and paper.

 - Once your child has an idea of what the structure will look like, allow him to start building his waterfall with the materials inside the plastic basin, making sure to build up, so that the water has somewhere to go.
 You might want to give him some tips like: Make a strong foundation for the waterfall.
 (Rocks in a pile work well for this.)